 Whether the change is expected or unexpected, desirable or undesirable, any situation that requires adaptation within the workplace for the sake of progress is change.
 These changes should be viewed as an interconnected process rather than an isolated event—especially when the health and wellness of employees are in the balance, like with social change.

 Sometimes looking at work-related change can feel like a giant list of things that can go wrong, and our instinct is to try to avoid as many of those things as possible.
-But change is actually a valuable part of business.
+Change resistance is normal but change is actually a valuable part of business.
 Companies that stay stagnant lose relevance.
 Adapting to new approaches to business and possibilities within the workplace is beneficial to both a company and its employees.

 - Avoiding a stale environment